fobnail/docs/docs/rims.md

 # Reference Integrity Manifests

-Trusted Computign Group (TCG) specifies Reference Integrity Manifest (RIM) as a structure to convey information about the software and firmware running on given system.
-These manifests are used as an input to retrieve the reference golden measurements which indicate teh system is genuine, trusted and runs a configuration and software approved by the RIM issuer (System Supplier, Value Added Reseller, Maintenance Organisation, etc.).
+Trusted Computing Group (TCG) specifies Reference Integrity Manifest (RIM) as a structure to convey information about the software and firmware running on given system.
+These manifests are used as an input to retrieve the reference golden measurements which indicate the system is genuine, trusted and runs a configuration and software approved by the RIM issuer (System Supplier, Value Added Reseller, Maintenance Organization, etc.).

 ![RIMs](/images/rims.png)